sylk80/minesweep/notes.md

 :heavy_plus_sign: All number fields should be revealed beside the marking :heavy_check_mark:

-:heavy_plus_sign: After clearing the fields properly message should be shown
+:heavy_plus_sign: After clearing the fields properly message should be shown :x: :heavy_check_mark:

 ### Technical Debts

 :warning: We are working with 3x3 table, table size should be an input

+:warning: Check marking ending in test

+:warning: Check game end, when the marking is wrong